 Chances are you’re an art director or graphic designer.
 Helvetica is artsy fartsy and proud of it.
 It was the original typeface for the New York subway maps.
 Cool.

-Lovers of Ariel are possibly a bit OCD.
+Lovers of Arial are possibly a bit OCD.
 It’s a very tidy font; big on space efficiency.
 A great font to use if you’re in project management or financial services.